Regional Educational Laboratory–Appalachia: Needs Assessment

-Insight served as a subcontractor to CNA Corporation to conduct a needs assessment for the Regional Educational Laboratory–Appalachia (REL–Appalachia).
-The goal of the laboratory is to identify and meet the educational research needs of State and local education agencies, school districts, and schools in the Appalachian region (Virginia, West Virginia, Kentucky, and Tennessee).
-The REL– Appalachia, part of a network of 10 such labs across the country, is designed to conduct and disseminate research that will support continuous improvement in student outcomes, help close achievement gaps between advantaged and disadvantaged students, and achieve other key goals of the No Child Left Behind Act (NCLB).
-Emphasis is on long-term, rigorous evaluations of public education programs as well as short-term research projects investigating and analyzing education policies and practices.
+The Regional Educational Laboratory–Appalachia (REL–Appalachia) seeks to identify and meet the educational research needs of state and local education agencies, school districts, and schools in the Appalachian region (Virginia, West Virginia, Kentucky, and Tennessee).
+Part of a network of 10 such labs across the country, REL-Appalachia is designed to conduct and disseminate research that supports continuous improvement in student outcomes, helps close achievement gaps between advantaged and disadvantaged students, and achieves other key goals of the No Child Left Behind Act.
+Emphasis is on long-term, rigorous evaluations of public education programs and short-term research projects investigating and analyzing education policies and practices.

-Insight designed and implemented an annual needs assessment and provided analytical, data collection, and report writing services to the REL–Appalachia.
-Each year, Insight submitted an annual report to the National Center for Educational Evaluation and Regional Assistance (NCEE) on the needs of stakeholders throughout the region.
+Insight designed and implemented an annual needs assessment and provided analytical, data collection, and report writing services to REL–Appalachia.
+Each year, Insight submitted an annual report to the National Center for Educational Evaluation and Regional Assistance on the needs of stakeholders throughout the region:

-- The first year’s report documented the needs of State directors and school principals based on Insight’s discussions with representatives from State Education Agencies (SEAs) and a series of focus groups with school principals.
+- The year 1 report documented the needs of state directors and school principals based on Insight’s discussions with representatives from state education agencies and a series of focus groups with school principals.

-- In Year 2, Insight interviewed school superintendents to identify their educational priorities and their information needs and to establish connections between educators and laboratory researchers.
+- In year 2, Insight interviewed school superintendents to identify their educational priorities and their information needs and establish connections between educators and laboratory researchers.

-- In Year 4, Insight convened several 1-day professional development opportunities for stakeholders; these events aimed to bring evidence-based practices to practitioners.
-These events typically were based on the What Works Clearinghouse (WWC) Practice Guides; they included issues such as turning around low performing schools and preventing students from dropping out of school.
+- In year 4, Insight convened several 1-day professional development opportunities for stakeholders; these events aimed to bring evidence-based practices to practitioners.
+The events were typically based on the What Works Clearinghouse Practice Guides and included issues such as turning around low-performing schools and preventing students from dropping out of school.